rnietoe/Training/docs/AWS/04-Compute.md

 8. Launch using a key pair (public and private key)

 !!!danger "Always design for failure.
-Have one EC2 instance in each AZ"
+Have one EC2 instance in each AZ, using clustering and backups"

+!!!danger "implement elasticity with auto scaling, ELB, decoupling applications and running tasks in parallel"

 ### How to connect to EC2